openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

 If you are creating clusters using the sahara CLI, you can specify another NTP server or disable NTP service using the examples below.

-If you want to disable configuring the NTP service, you should specify the following configs for the cluster:
+If you want to enable configuring the NTP service, you should specify the following configs for the cluster:

 .. sourcecode:: json